gvwilson/thirdbit/src/fiction/eimin/index.md

 They can't *drome* either, but have you ever tried to sneak up on one?
 They're always listening, always sniffing the air.
 If you listen that hard, and learn to pay attention, no-one will ever be able to sneak up on you.
 And if you learn to be as still inside as a piece of glass, then one day maybe you will be able to sneak up on them."

-"But how?"
+"But *how*?"
 I was so frustrated that my voice broke.

-Razi shrugged his shoulders and twisted his right hand around, all in one smooth motion.
+Razi shrugged his shoulders and twisted his right hand around.
 Just like that he had a short, sharp knife in his hand.
 The blade was blackened, but sunlight glinted on its edge.
 "I can teach you, if you want,"